Birding Values and Birding Bucket List

 Our Birding Values

-• Holistic: We’re interested in bird behavior, differences, ecology, beauty, history, and their importance in different cultures
+• Holistic: We’re interested in bird behavior, differences, ecology, beauty, history, and their importance in different cultures.

 • Preservation and Conservation: Birds didn’t need us before, but they need us now.
 Clean up habitats when able and help injured birds when needed.

-• Impact: Documenting and researching how birds and people intersect and interact.
-We could be seeing any bird for the last time.
-Through photography and other documentation, we keep memories and stop them from being forgotten.
+• Remembrance: We could be seeing any bird for the last time.
+Through photography, we preserve our memories and experiences.

 • Experimentation: We experiment to improve our knowledge.
 Mistakes are an essential part of experimentation.
 You have to fail to be creative and learn.